-The Director of Title IX and Compliance, in consultation with the College's Senior Team, appoints the Pool, which acts with independence and impartiality.
+The Title IX Director, in consultation with the College's Senior Team, appoints the Pool, which acts with independence and impartiality.
 While members of the Pool are trained annually in a variety of skill sets and can rotate amongst the different roles in different cases, the College can also designate permanent roles for individuals in the Pool, using others as substitutes or to provide greater depth of experience when necessary.
 The process of role assignment may be the result of administrative function within the College, particular skills, aptitudes, or talents identified in members of the Pool that make them best suited to particular roles.